yanirs/yanirseroussi.com/content/causal-inference-resources/index.md

   * [_Mostly Harmless Econometrics_][10] by Joshua D. Angrist and Jörn-Steffen Pischke: I started reading this book on my Kindle and was put off by some formatting issues.
 It also seemed like a less-general version of Pearl's work.
 I may get back to it one day.
   * [_Causality: Models, Reasoning, and Inference_][11] by Judea Pearl: I haven't read it, and I doubt it'd be very practical given [the opinions of people who have][12].
 But maybe I'll get to it one day.
   * [_The Book of Why: The New Science of Cause and Effect_][13] by Judea Pearl and Dana Mackenzie: An accessible overview of the field, focusing on Pearl's contributions, but with plenty of historical background.
 Worth reading to get excited about the causal revolution.
+  * [_Causal Machine Learning_](https://www.manning.com/books/causal-machine-learning) by Robert Osazuwa Ness: Still a draft as of September 2022, but [it looks promising](https://yanirseroussi.com/2022/09/12/causal-machine-learning-book-draft-review/).

 **Articles**: